 - Don’t use a catalogue or stock photo if you're listing an item as used.

 These kind of pictures can only be used for new items.
 However,please remember that buyers would prefer to see the actual item rather than a perfect representation of it.

 Photos with added borders are not allowed, unless the border is a natural part of the photo, for example; when you take pictures of a square or rectangular item against a neutral backdrop.

 - Don’t use added texts, watermarks or images.

-Photos with added texts, watermarks or images are not allowed (e.g. "Free shipping!", "Sale", etc.), logos or other images.
+Photos with added texts, watermarks, logos or other images are not allowed (e.g. "Free shipping!", "Sale", etc.).
 Use the Item Title, Subtitle and Item Description field.